Kelč

 Kelč (/cs/; Keltsch) is a town in Vsetín District in the Zlín Region of the Czech Republic.
 It has about 2,700 inhabitants.
+It is located in the Moravian-Silesian Foothills.

+Kelč was already a town in the Middle Ages, but it lost its town status twice.
 The historic town centre is well preserved and is protected as an urban monument zone.
+Among the main landmarks of Kelč are the Kelč Castle and the Church of Saints Peter and Paul.

 Administrative division

 Kelč consists of five municipal parts (in brackets population according to the 2021 census):